Skip to main content

 Sotyktu and Otezla are both oral prescription medicines used to treat moderate-to-severe plaque psoriasis, but they work in different ways.
 Sotyktu blocks a protein called TYK2 (tyrosine kinase 2) to help lower inflammation and improve the severity and number of psoriasis lesions.
 Otezla works by blocking the phosphodiesterase type 4 (PDE4) enzyme to lower inflammation.
 Continue reading

-Otezla may need to be taken long-term to manage the chronic conditions it is used to treat — psoriasis and psoriatic arthritis.
-But exactly how long it should be taken can vary because it can depend on factors like personal preference and condition severity.
+Otezla may need to be taken long-term to manage symptoms caused by the chronic conditions it is approved to treat — psoriasis, psoriatic arthritis, and Behçet's disease.
+But exactly how long it should be taken can vary because it can depend on factors like response, personal preference, and condition severity.
 Continue reading

 There is no evidence that it is unsafe to drink alcohol while taking Otezla.
 However, there are other reasons why it can be beneficial to limit alcohol consumption if you have psoriasis or psoriatic arthritis.
 Continue reading